bcgov/digital-trust-toolkit/Petroleum Natural Gas Title Credential Governance Framework (Primary Document) .md

 ### Key Processes

-All users of the BC Petroleum and Natural Gas Title Credential must adhere to provincial legislation and reuirements
+All users of the BC Petroleum and Natural Gas Title Credential must adhere to provincial legislation and requirements

 ## 2.6.
 Technical Requirements (Credential)